-In today’s rapidly changing economy, CCAB’s research looks at how Indigenous businesses are adapting and innovating and what skills will be needed in the future.
+In today’s rapidly changing economy, CCIB’s research looks at how Indigenous businesses are adapting and innovating and what skills will be needed in the future.
 As technology and job requirements change, the Indigenous business sector must be prepared to adapt as well.
 The availability of educational and training programs, the quality of IT infrastructure, and the demands of various industries all play a role.
-CCAB’s insights into new challenges lay the groundwork for policy reform and program creation to meet the needs of Indigenous businesses.
+CCIB’s insights into new challenges lay the groundwork for policy reform and program creation to meet the needs of Indigenous businesses.

 What We Heard: Indigenous Intellectual Property (IP) Roundtable